 When a property sits in a high crime area, the owner should help protect his interest by hiring security personnel.
 Should a visitor to the property be attacked due to inadequate security, the victim may attempt to hold the owner legally responsible.
-For example, if there is no outdoor lighting in the parking area of a shopping mall, an ideal situation exists for a perpetrator to attack a shopper.
+For example, if there is no outdoor lighting in a shopping mall’s parking area, an ideal situation exists for a perpetrator to attack a shopper.

 Elevator and Escalator Accidents

 When elevators do not level with a building’s floor at a stop, an individual could be severely injured upon entering or exiting the cage.
 Additionally, if an elevator quickly drops several stories or slams to a sudden stop, passengers can be critically injured.
 Faulty escalators can cause a rider’s clothing to become entangled in the mechanism and seriously harm the person.
 If any of these incidents cause injury, the victim may be able to file a premises liability suit against the manufacturer and the property owner.